loko-ai/loko/README.md

 ## Technologies you'll find on LOKO AI

-On loko you can find..
+On loko you can find different tools

-# Installation
+# Installati different tools

 Build Type                    | Artifacts                                                | Status
 ----------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ---------